Jalilabad District (Azerbaijan): Economy

 The main spheres of the regional economy are cotton growing, potato growing and animal breeding.
 About 276 km2 of area is used for cattle-breeding pastures.
 Planted lands in the region cover 536 km2.
 Grains, potatoes, and viticulture in the economy of the Jalilabad region are the main ones.
 In addition, vegetables, sunflower and corn are grown in the territory.
 The total area of fruit gardens in the region is 1.83 km2.

-In 2017 the volume of gross domestic product increased by 4.8 times compared to 2003 and by 62.6% compared to 2016.
+In 2017, the volume of gross domestic product increased by 4.8 times compared to 2003 and by 62.6% compared to 2016.
 7,244,000 manat industrial output was produced in the region, which is 11.4 times more than in 2003.

-In the same year, 282,376,000 manat worth of agricultural products was produced, of which 139,864,000 manats or 49.5 percent from crops and 142,512,000 512 manats or 50.5 percent from livestock.
+In the same year, 282,376,000 manat worth of agricultural products were produced, of which 139,864,000 manats or 49.5% from crops and 142,512,000 512 manats or 50.5% from livestock.

 In addition, 23 thousand tons of meat, 82.4 thousand tons of milk and 41.3 million eggs were produced.
 222 thousand cattle and 624572 birds are fed in private farms.
 Also, 3635 tons of poultry meat was sold by "Jalilabad-broiler" OJSC in 2017.

-There are about 250 states, 800+ private and 5 foreign enterprises operating in the region.
+There are about 250 states, 800+ private and five foreign enterprises operating in the region.
 The largest ones are center of forest preserve and restoration, “Avtodəmir” JSC, Irrigation Department, Melioservice, Regional experiment station, "Kənd-Nəqliyyat" JSC, "Kərpic zavodu" JSC, "Kristal" Ltd, "Dalğa-94", "Nuranə" medical center, “Xalçaçılıq Mərkəzi”, "Rizvan" and “Duyaz” companies.

-There are 5 city and 3 rural health clinics in the region with 176 doctors and 528 midwives in 40 outpatient clinics.
+There are five city and three rural health clinics in the region, with 176 doctors and 528 midwives in 40 outpatient clinics.

 Tourism

 The territory of the Jalilabad region is appropriate for hunting.
-It is allowed to hunt aquatic birds on designated certain hunting farms.
+The law allows hunting of aquatic birds on designated hunting farms.
 There is also a small local history museum, park, hotel and motel.
 "Kral" recreation zone is functioning in Jalilabad city.